-The following table provides certain aggregate information with respect to all of our equity compensation plans in effect as of December 31, 2016:
+The following table provides certain aggregate information with respect to all of our equity compensation plans in effect as of December 31, 2018:

-(a) (b) (c) Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Total equity compensation plans approved by security holders (1) 389,379 \$25.80 5,653 Equity compensation plans not approved by security holders
+(a) (b) (c) Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted- average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Total equity compensation plans approved by security holders (1) 831,611 \$6.68 1,662,739 Equity compensation plans not approved by security holders - -

-(1) Consists of our 2015 Equity Incentive Plan and our Amended and Restated 2006 Equity Incentive Plan, as amended (the "2006 Plan").
+(1) Consists of our 2018 Plan, our 2015 Equity Incentive Plan and our 2006 Plan.
 The 2006 Plan provides for the grant of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock, restricted stock units and performance units.
 There were no shares available for issuance, as of the date hereof, under the 2006 Plan.